Datronizer/sheridan-vault/semester-1/data-communications-tele13167/Lectures/Lecture 6 - TELE13167.md

 2. Divide IP with block size using the [[method]] to get the right binary expansion.
 3. Convert binary expansion back to decimals.

+There is a way faster method:
+1. Find block size
+2. Divide IP by Block size
+3. Take only the whole part of the answer
+4. Multiply that by the block size
 # TCP
 - Reliable
 - 3-way handshake